Although there is some overlap between multi-cloud and hybrid cloud, the terms refer to slightly different cloud strategies.

 A private cloud is a cloud service for only one customer.
 An organization can either build and maintain a private cloud themselves, or they can pay an external vendor to host a private cloud for them.

-"Multicloud" refers to the combination and integration of multiple public clouds.
+"Multi-cloud" refers to the combination and integration of multiple public clouds.
 A business may use one public cloud as a database, one as PaaS, one for user authentication, and so on.

 Hybrid cloud deployments are fairly common.
-Some businesses migrate partly to the cloud but find it cost-prohibitive or too resource-intensive to move all the way, and as a result some processes, business logic, and data storage still take place in legacy on-premises infrastructure.
+Some businesses migrate partly to the cloud but find it cost-prohibitive or too resource-intensive to move all the way, and as a result some processes, business logic, and data storage still take place in legacy on-premise infrastructure.

-Businesses may also choose to adopt a hybrid cloud strategy in order to keep some processes and data in a more controlled environment (e.g. a private cloud or on-premises data center) while taking advantage of the greater resources and low overhead of public cloud computing.
+Businesses may also choose to adopt a hybrid cloud strategy in order to keep some processes and data in a more controlled environment (e.g. a private cloud or on-premise data center) while taking advantage of the greater resources and low overhead of public cloud computing.

 Finding the right cloud deployment comes down to a number of factors.
 Chief among them are cost and security.

 Public clouds typically come with less overhead and less direct management than other types of infrastructure.
 The cloud vendor handles most, if not all, of the responsibilities that are part of maintaining a data center – provisioning servers, applying security updates, and so on.
-For this reason, businesses for whom cost is the deciding factor may want to move to a fully public cloud deployment, and perhaps a multicloud deployment.
+For this reason, businesses for whom cost is the deciding factor may want to move to a fully public cloud deployment, and perhaps a multi-cloud deployment.

 For businesses that have high regulatory standards for any subset of their data or business logic, a hybrid cloud deployment may be best.
-With a hybrid cloud, they can keep some data in a more tightly controlled environment, like a private cloud or on-premises data center.
+With a hybrid cloud, they can keep some data in a more tightly controlled environment, like a private cloud or on-premise data center.

 However, these tightly controlled environments are not always more secure.
 Often, public cloud vendors have more resources for applying patches and protecting data than individual businesses, depending on their cybersecurity budget.